Endless waiting.

 Preventable deaths.

-There’s an elephant in the waiting room of every California hospital: our healthcare is in crisis and we need to talk about it.
+There’s an elephant in the waiting room of every California clinic & hospital: our healthcare is in crisis and we need to talk about it.

 The Wall Street Playbook

-Major California hospitals claim to be “non-profit.”
-In fact, they have become massive corporations with a Wall Street playbook approach to hospital management: slashing staff and using that money for risky non-healthcare investments to maximize profits and swell executive salaries.
-Below are just a few of the ways in which California hospital systems have operated like corporate raiders.
+Major California community clinics claim to be “non-profit.”
+In fact, some have become huge corporations with a Wall Street playbook approach to healthcare management: slashing staff and using that money on massive executive salaries and spending that has nothing to do with their mission of patient care.
+Below are just a few of the ways in which California clinics have operated like corporate raiders.

 Inflated Executive Salaries